 Standing on the ledge, new day.

-Here’s a thing I’ve had to learn the hard way: numb isn’t the absence of feeling.
+Here’s something I’ve had to learn the hard way: numb isn’t the absence of feeling.
 It’s a state.
 A shutdown.
 A circuit breaker.
-A “not-feeling day” where the blank itself becomes the sensation.1
+A low-power mode day where the blank itself becomes the sensation.1

-And if you’ve ever hit that place, you know the insult on top of the injury: people treat it like you’re being dramatic, lazy, or “checked out.”
-Meanwhile, you’re just trying to stay upright inside a body that has quietly decided the safest setting is low power mode.
+And if you’ve ever landed there, you know the insult on top of the injury: people can treat it like you’re being dramatic, lazy, or “checked out,” when in reality you’re just trying to stay upright inside a body that has quietly decided this is all the output we can safely produce today.

-Shutdown isn’t always tears.
-Sometimes it’s the opposite: hollow, flat, disconnected, “nothing matters,” “I could become furniture and disappear into the day.”2
+Shutdown is not always tears.
+Sometimes it is the opposite: hollow, flat, disconnected, “nothing matters,” “I could become furniture and disappear into the day.”2

-- Emotion goes quiet (or gets muffled like it’s behind glass).
+- Emotion goes quiet (or muffled, like it’s behind glass).

-- Meaning goes offline (everything feels pointless, even things you used to care about).
+- Meaning goes offline (even things you care about feel far away).

 - Energy tanks (simple tasks feel like climbing a hill in wet boots).

-- Connection feels expensive (texts, calls, people… even good people… feel like weight).
+- Connection feels expensive (texts, calls, people—even good people—feel heavy).

 - Your brain wants a trapdoor (sleep, scrolling, zoning out, anything that reduces input).